 San Diego 92103

-Items distributed include canned and boxed food, fresh produce, bread, hygiene items, and frozen meat (available one time per month).
-Attendees are welcome to pick up food weekly.
+Items distributed include canned and boxed food, fresh produce, bread, and hygiene items.
+Attendees are welcome to pick up food monthly.
 We encourage you to avoid a long line by arriving after 2:00pm, when the line is shorter and food is still available.
 Please bring a picture ID and be prepared to fill out a short form the first time you attend.

 "I am thankful for the food distribution because I lack the money to pay for food most of the time.
 The staff are all friendly and make me feel welcome."